mixarcid/mixarcid.github.io/_chats/walters_cheng.md

         </div>
     </div>
 </div>
 <p class="chat-desc">Join us for a panel discussion with two distinguished computational chemists from industry.
-They both have a ton of experience with real-word durg discovery -- come with any questions you have!</p>
+They both have a ton of experience with real-word drug discovery -- come with any questions you have!</p>